kasbench/benchmark-infrastructure/README.md

 This stack **does not manage** the following resources — they must exist before apply:

-1. **Bastion Host** — EC2 instance with a security group for SSH access
+1. **Bastion Host** — EC2 instance in a separate VPC with a known private IP.
+This stack creates a VPC peering connection and bidirectional routes automatically.
 2. **S3 Run Bucket** — Pre-created bucket for benchmark artifacts
 3. **AMIs** — Custom machine images with Kubernetes toolchain pre-installed